SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 4. Click OK.
 The mailbox is updated.

 > [!NOTE]
-> Up to version 10.1.4, If we dont recognize the UPN, or lost the ID of existing mailbox, it will redirect back to Mailbox properties and does not behave correctly.
+> Up to version 10.1.4: If we don't recognize the UPN you will be redirected to mailbox properties.
+Click Cancel -> redirect back to mailboxes tab.
+Fix and verify the UPN.
 Make sure your MX Record is pointing to the Microsoft® Exchange Online server.
+Try again.

 #### What is UPN (User Principal Name)?